AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 Connect the Consent Management Platform (CMP) with Opt-in’s Audience Manager Plugin for IAB TCF.

 Audience Manager customers using [IAB Transparency and Consent Framework (TCF)](https://iabtechlab.com/standards/gdpr-transparency-and-consent-framework/) can connect their Consent Management Platform (CMP) with Opt-in’s Audience Manager Plugin for IAB TCF.
 Opt-in is a feature embedded within the ECID JavaScript library that can disable individual Adobe solution libraries depending on visitor preferences set within a CMP.
-When the Audience Manager plug-in for IAB TCF is implemented with the ECID library, visitor preferences from your IAB compliant CMP are mapped automatically to Opt-in.
+When the Audience Manager plug-in for IAB TCF is implemented with the ECID library, visitor preferences from your CMP that supports IAB TCF are mapped automatically to Opt-in.
 These preferences will enable Audience Manager based libraries (DIL and ECID) and associated calls when consent is received.

 ## Implement a CMP that supports IAB {#section-9fd2403b548947dbb1921ac6ff9d0c82}

-In order for Opt-In to integrate with the IAB consent, you need to complete the following:
+In order for Opt-In to integrate with the IAB TCF, you need to complete the following:

-1. Implement a CMP that supports IAB and is [registered as an IAB vendor](https://vendorlist.consensu.org/vendorlist.json) or develop an in-house CMP that implements the IAB spec, and register as a CMP with IAB Europe.
+1. Implement a CMP that supports IAB and is [registered as an IAB vendor](https://vendorlist.consensu.org/vendorlist.json) or develop an in-house CMP that implements the IAB TCF spec, and register as a CMP with IAB TCF.
 1. Define/Load the `__cmp` before loading the Adobe JS.

 For more details, please read the  [Interactive Advertising Bureau docs](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/v1.1%20Implementation%20Guidelines.md).